sarah-walker-pcem/pcem/readme.txt

 voices.
 In stereo!

 Adlib
-Has a Yamaha YM3812, giving 9 voices of 2 op FM, or 6 voices plus a useless section.
-PCem uses Jarek Burczynski's emulator for this.
+Has a Yamaha YM3812, giving 9 voices of 2 op FM, or 6 voices plus a rhythm section.
+PCem uses the DOSBox dbopl emulator.

 Adlib Gold
 OPL3 with YM318Z 12-bit digital section.
 Possibly some bugs (not a lot of software to test).